-~An avid reader of romance, fantasy, science fiction, and thriller/crime books and short stories. ~A writer and an aspiring novelist
+~An avid reader of fantasy, family drama, science fiction, horror, thriller books, and short stories. ~A writer and an aspiring novelist

 I had a very late introduction with Sherlock Holmes.
 It was only in 2007 when my husband gave me Sir Conan Doyle's collection of stories entitled "Complete Sherlock Holmes & Other Detective Stories".
 Never before had I known that such a character existed.
 My husband knew that I like action, thriller, spy/detective movies so when I came to India, that was the first book, among other books written by Russian authors, he handed to me to read.
 From the look of the book, I hesitated.
 My forehead furrowed.
 Who wouldn't?
 The book is over a thousand pages thick and the font is small.
 But I decided to give it a try anyway.

 From the moment my hands got hold of that book and I began reading I couldn't stop.
 I was hooked.
 I have gone with Sherlock Holmes and Dr Watson in their adventures thrice already!

 - a master detective created by Sir Arthur Conan Doyle.

 - known for his deductive reasoning and use of forensic science skills to solve difficult crime problems/cases that the people of Scotland Yard couldn't.